Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 We believe such a radically open **system**, **steered by** indisputable **blockchain-verified monetary flows**, **free of legal overhead** and **cross-border bureaucracy**, **will accelerate the discovery** of valuable **AI problems** and the **pace of innovation itself**.

-**This whitepaper presents Forest** as a solution harnessing crypto- and behavioral- economics, growth theory and computer science **to realign incentives in digital markets**, **transforming AI** development **from a centralized arms race into a decentralized innovation network**.
+**This whitepaper presents ForestAI** as a solution harnessing crypto- and behavioral- economics, growth theory and computer science **to realign incentives in digital markets**, **transforming AI** development **from a centralized arms race into a decentralized innovation network**.

 # Motivation for Accelerating AI Innovation